About Matrix

 Josh is a community organiser, web developer, nonprofit geek, and activist based in Petaluma, California.
 Best known for his time in leadership at the Open Source Initiative, Josh is also Vice President of Petaluma Pride, author of the Public Health Pledge, and an advisor to Independent Federated Trust & Safety (IFTAS).
 In the past, Josh has worked in community-facing roles focused on open source at Tidelift, Salesforce, Google, and O’Reilly Media.

-Jim Mackenzie, VP of Trust and Safety
+Jim Mackenzie, Vice President of Trust and Safety

 Jim brings a calm optimism to building a safer, kinder Internet.
 He has worked with the Safety team for Matrix.org since 2021, after joining from 37signals.
 Jim works on policy and process, tooling and techniques for Matrix.org and Matrix as a whole.